What San Diegans should know about the March 3 primary

 Voters will also weigh in on measures and propositions that affect their communities, plus cast their vote for non-partisan positions, such as County Board of Supervisors.
 Be careful not to assume the primary is only a “preview” of the November election — voting in March will determine some issues once and for all.

+It’s also important to keep in mind that California has a “top-two” primary system.
+That means regardless of their party affiliation, the two candidates with the most votes for a statewide office will move on to the General Election in November.
+Voters’ final decision in a race could come down to two Democrats or two Republicans, depending on how March turns out.

-The presidential election grabs the most headlines — with a competitive field of Democrats vying for their party’s nomination to face Donald Trump, who is virtually unopposed in the Republican primary.
-But there are plenty of other important issues voters can weigh in on, too.
+The 2020 presidential election grabs the most headlines — with a competitive field of Democrats vying for their party’s nomination to face Donald Trump, who is virtually unopposed in the Republican primary.
+But there are plenty of other important issues voters can weigh in on this March, too.

 The city of San Diego has a chance to choose the nominees for our new mayor, as Kevin Faulconer has reached his term limit.
 Residents also get to make their top picks for five San Diego City Council seats, selecting the stewards of issues ranging from homelessness to electric scooters.